ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer. Use the menu to see other pages.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your child’s doctor about possible side effects for the specific immunotherapy recommended.
 Learn more about the basics of immunotherapy.

-Radiation therapy is the use of high-energy x-rays or other particles such as photons to destroy cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles such as photons or protons to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 Because healthy organs and tissues in the radiation field are at risk for damage and second cancers, especially in young children, doctors often try to avoid or minimize the use of radiation therapy in this age group if possible.

 The most common type of radiation treatment is called external-beam radiation, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 Newer ways of delivering radiation are also being developed.